IBM MQ release types

 LTS releases are updated by fix packs, cumulative security updates (CSUs), or PTFs, which provide defect fixes and security updates in a predictable fashion.

 On Multiplatforms, LTS fix packs are numbered according to a VRMF scheme.
 For maintenance releases in or after 1Q 2023, the fourth digit in the VRMF represents either a fix pack number or a CSU number.
 Both types of maintenance are mutually cumulative (that is, they contain everything included in older CSUs and fix packs), and both are installed using the same mechanisms for applying maintenance.
 Both types of maintenance update the F-digit of the VRMF to a higher number than any previous maintenance: fix packs use "F" values divisible by 5, CSUs use "F" values not divisible by 5.

-For more information, see IBM MQ FAQ for Long Term Support and Continuous Delivery releases and Changes to IBM MQ's maintenance delivery model.
+For more information, see IBM MQ FAQ for Long Term Support and Continuous Delivery releases.

 Considerations for IBM MQ for z/OS

 When ordering IBM MQ for z/OS 9.0, two separate features are offered on ShopZ.
 The features correspond to the LTS release and the CD release.

 Both features are applicable to the same product ID (PID).
 It is the product ID that is licensed, so where one feature is licensed, there is entitlement to use the alternative feature if required.

 When ordering the IBM MQ for z/OS 9.0 product, select the feature corresponding with either the LTS release or CD release.

 If you are selecting products for inclusion in a ServerPac, it is not possible to choose both the LTS release and CD release in the same ServerPac order, because the products cannot be installed by SMP/E in the same target zone.